joelthchao/tensorflow-finetune-flickr-style/README.md

 In this project, we use flickr style dataset to demonstrate finetune in TensorFlow.
 The details please refer to the example from the [Caffe website](http://caffe.berkeleyvision.org/gathered/examples/finetune_flickr_style.html)

-Thank @ethereon for his code.
-We modify the network.py from [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow) for our use.
+Thank @ethereon and @sergeyk for their code.
+We modify the network.py from [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow) and flickr.py from [vislab](https://github.com/sergeyk/vislab) for our use.

-Thanks @sergeyk for flickr style dataset collection.
-We modify flickr.py from [vislab](https://github.com/sergeyk/vislab)

 ### Download flickr style dataset